 - Washington – Bad math or bad ethics?
 The controversy over risk analytics

-- Packman and Pham – What’s wrong with a market for consumer scoring data?
+- Castro and Pham – What’s wrong with a market for consumer scoring data?

 - Hofman and Richardson – When evidence is treated as fact: The legal and ethical problems of data mining

 3:30-3:45 – Break

 - Despres – Records management and the ethical implications of information mismanagement